-Current Ministry Location-Philippines
+Current Ministry Location: Philippines

 In January 1970, Sister Imelda was assigned to Tanzania.
-For one semester, she taught at Shinyanga Commercial Institute and transferred to Mwanza’s Nyegezi Social Training Institute (now St. Augustine University), where she served as head of accountancy and was Dean of Business Studies until 1979.
+For one semester, she taught at Shinyanga Commercial Institute and transferred to Mwanza’s Nyegezi Social Training Institute (now St. Augustine University), where she served as Head of Accountancy Department and was Dean of Business Studies until 1979.

 Sister Imelda earned her MBA from the University of the Philippines in Quezon City in 1981.
 She then returned to Tanzania and became Lecturer in the Faculty of Commerce and Management at the University of Dar es Salaam.